ajtudela/smartbox/README.md

 ### List available resailers
 The `resailers` command can be used to know which resailershas an automatic configuration.
-If your resailer is not present you can raise an issue in github, or use the optionnal options.
+If your resailer is not present you can raise an issue in github, or use the optional options.

     smartbox <auth options...> resailers